myles-lewis/nestedcv/cran-comments.md

 0 errors | 0 warnings | 0 note

-* Added features (variable importance and rank for repeated CV)
+* Added features: future backend for parallelisation
+* A couple of bugfixes